Benefits of Obtaining the Canadian Permanent Residency (PR)

 5 – You can become a Canadian citizen

-To find out if you are eligible to become a Canadian permanent resident, simply complete our free online assessment!
-A member of the Canadim Team will review your eligibility and will contact you to discuss your immigration options.
+To find out what programs you may be eligible for to become a Canadian permanent resident, simply complete our free online assessment!
+A member of the Canadim team will review your eligibility and will contact you to discuss your immigration options.

 Free Assessment